reneralmeida/Scripts/README.md

 #### Gitlab-CI.yml

-Two stages automation of build and deployment of two different repositories in Gitlab.
+Two stages automation of build and deployment of two different directories in Gitlab.
 Made and used in accordance with Gitlab's great documentation to facilitate the development of an E-Commerce project that was coded and delivered as the conclusion project of the first year of Digital House's Certified Tech Developer course.

 #### Hotspot-on.ps1